keerthimethuku/observability-platform/README.md

   - No advanced rate limiter
   - No batching / async queuing
   - Optimistic locking is simulated by Mongoose's versioning when saving incidents.
-- For the assignment, you can extend this to Spring Boot, add JWT auth, rate-limiters, and other features.

-Have fun!
-If you want, I can now:
-- add a Dockerfile to containerize collector & sample-app,
-- or convert collector to Spring Boot Kotlin as originally planned.